1.(1) In these Regulations—

 2.(1) The purpose of these Regulations is to inform students of behaviour which the University regards as misconduct, to implement fair and just procedures for dealing with cases of possible misconduct and to provide for the imposition of penalties for misconduct.

-(2) These Regulations are to be read in conjunction with the University's Guidelines on Academic conduct.
+(2) These Regulations are to be read in conjunction with the University's Guidelines on Academic Integrity.